Camp Cope

 Camp Cope were an Australian alternative rock band formed in 2015 in Melbourne, Victoria.
 The group's lineup consisted of lead singer, songwriter and guitarist Georgia "Georgia Maq" McDonald, bassist Kelly-Dawn "Kelso" Hellmrich, and drummer Sarah "Thomo" Thompson.
 The band were signed with independent Melbourne label Poison City Records, where Thompson also works, and independent Boston label Run for Cover Records distributed their releases in North America and Europe.
 In February 2023, Camp Cope announced their imminent disbandment with a series of final performances.
+They reunited for the first time at Maq's solo gig at Melbourne venue The Tote on 28 May 2026, playing five songs.

 Camp Cope's music has been described as "part Courtney Barnett, part Juliana Hatfield", and "melodic, uplifting and aching".
 Georgia Maq herself, meanwhile, described the band's sound as "power emo".